 The historic boomtown of Hornitos.

-This rolling ranch land in western Mariposa County greens-up real nice with the winter rain, creating unmatched rural landscapes as leaf-challenged oaks and free-range livestock dot the frame.
+This rolling ranch land in western Mariposa County greens up real nice with the rain on a winter day, creating unmatched rural landscapes as leaf-challenged oaks and free-range livestock dot the frame.
 For haunting pics of historic ruins, try the ghost-town-adjacent villa of Hornitos.
 With a current population of 66, Hornitos was once home to 10,000 people during peak Gold Rush and the crumbling walls of famed chocolatier Domenico Ghirardelli’s general store are still standing.

 The perfect hub for your winter shoot, the Gold Rush town of Mariposa offers historic architecture and a central casting of local characters who proudly call this outpost home.
 From the historic courthouse to the abandoned jail, from ranchers rubbing elbows with artists at local cafes to the Stockton Creek Preserve where photographing birds is just a telephoto lens away

-The winter light in Yosemite Mariposa evokes a certain mood.
+The winter light in Yosemite Mariposa evokes a certain mood, which is ideal for Yosemite winter photography.
 The long shadows and stark contrasts weave through the forest and shimmer over pure mountain water whether it’s running free or frozen white.
 The deep saturation of the Sierra sky is an endless blue, and the massive granite walls glint more shades of gray than any steamy bestseller.
-A few things to consider when framing up in winter….
+Here are few things to consider when shooting landscapes in winter:

-For visitors willing to map out their photo expedition and chase some truly unique light, there is a winter phenomenon that can’t be found anywhere else: the Yosemite Firefall.
+Of course Yosemite can be enjoyed during any season and at all times of year.
+However, for visitors willing to map out their photo expedition and chase some truly unique light, there is a winter phenomenon that can’t be found anywhere else: the natural Yosemite Firefall.

 Fun fact: Ansel Adams took the first widely-viewed pic of the Yosemite Firefall in the 1930’s.
 The amazing part?
 Even though the photo was shot in black & white you can still feel the neon glow!